-P4 treats comments as token separators and no comments are allowed within a token-e.g. bi//t is parsed as two tokens, bi and t, and not as a single token bit.
+P4 treats comments as token separators and no comments are allowed within a token-e.g. bi/\\/t is parsed as two tokens, bi and t, and not as a single token bit.

-6.3.3.
+6.4.3.
 Literal constants

-6.3.3.1.
+6.4.3.1.
 Boolean literals There are two Boolean literal constants: true and false.

-6.3.3.2.
-Integer literals Integer literals are positive, arbitrary-precision integers.
+6.4.3.2.
+Integer literals Integer literals are non-negative arbitrary-precision integers.
 By default, literals are represented in base 10.
 The following prefixes must be employed to specify the base explicitly:

 - 0x or 0X indicates base 16 (hexadecimal)

-- 0o or 00 indicates base 8 (octal)
+- 00 or 00 indicates base 8 (octal)

-- 0d or 0D indicates base 10 (decimal)
+- Od or OD indicates base 10 (decimal)

 - 0b or 0B indicates base 2